-The system comes with transmitters that have been taught to the receiver.
-The receiver can store up to 4 different transmitter codes in memory.
-Use the following learn routine to add transmitters to the system or to change button assignments if desired.
+The system comes with one remote control that is programmed to the antenna.
+The system can store up to 4 different remote control codes in memory.
+Use the following learn routine to add remote controls to the system or to change button assignments if desired.

-The learn routine may be locked if previously programmed using the Bitwriter[®].
-If the horn generates one long honk when attempting to program the unit, the learn routine is locked and must be unlocked using the Bitwriter[®] before proceeding.
+The learn routine may be locked if previously programmed using the Bitwriter®.
+If the siren generates one long chirp when attempting to program the unit, the learn routine is locked and must be unlocked using the Bitwriter® before proceeding.

 The Valet/Program switch, plugged into the blue port, is used for programming.
-There is a basic sequence of steps to remember whenever programming this unit: Door, Key, Choose, Transmit and Release.
+There is a basic sequence to remember whenever programming this unit: Door, Key, Choose, Transmit and Release.

-- Open a door.
-(The GREEN wire, H1/8, or the VIOLET, H1/6 must be connected.) - 2.
-Key.
+Open a door.
+(The GREEN wire, H1/8, or the VIOLET, H1/6 must be connected.)

+key.
 Turn the ignition to the ON position.

 Choose.
-Within 10 seconds, press and release the Program switch the number of times corresponding to the desired channel listed below.
-Once you have selected the channel, press the switch once more and HOLD it.
-The LED will flash and the horn will honk (if connected) to confirm the selected channel.
+Within 10 seconds, press and release the Program switch the number of times corresponding to the desired function step listed below.
+Once you have selected the function step, press the switch once more and HOLD it.
+The LED will flash and the siren will chirp to confirm the selected functional step.
 Do not release the Program switch.

-CHANNEL NUMBER FUNCTION WIRE COLOR
+Function Step Function Wire Color

 1 Auto Learn Standard Configuration (default)

 2 Arm only

 3 Disarm only

 4 Silent ModeTM/Remote Valet/Trunk Release RED/WHITE

 5 Remote Start

 6 Channel 4 VIOLET/BLACK

 7 Channel 5 WHITE/BLACK

 8 Channel 6

 9 Short Run/Turbo

 10 Timer Mode

 11 Arm/Disarm/Panic

 12 Panic only

 13 Defogger Control

-14 Delete all transmitters
+14 Delete all remote controls

-NOTE: For Auto Learn Configurations, see Transmitter Configurations section of this guide.
+\NOTE: For Auto Learn Configurations, refer to the remote control section of this guide.